-The data in your message has been set and it is ready to be transmitted over your communication line.
-So how you serialize the message?
+The data in your message has been set and is ready to be transmitted over your communication line.
+So how do you serialize the message?

 Each message object has a function

 serialize() derived from one of its base classes.
 When calling this function, the data in the message is serialized using the Protocol Buffers format.
 This function is similar to the Protobuf function

 SerializeToString() of the C++ implementation.

 However, there is a difference between the two.
 Where

 std::string.
 Strings are not suitable for embedded implementations.
 The standard std::string used dynamic memory allocation, which we are trying to avoid.

 WriteBufferInterface is the alternative to using

 std::string.
 The object is referenced to the message